 How to Make Stuffing in the Instant Pot

-- Add in the cubed, dried bread and give everything a good stir, adding more liquid if needed until the cubed bread is fully moistened.
+Adjust liquid as needed.
+Add more liquid if needed until the cubed bread is fully moistened.
 How much stock you need will really depend on how your bread is dried out, you want your bread to be fully moist, but not soggy.
-I typically use 1 ½ to 2 cups of stock.
+I typically use 1-½ to 2 cups of stock.

-- At this point, the stuffing is rather moist, which is exactly as it would be if it was stuffed in a turkey.
+Brown if desired.
+After pressure cooking, the Instant Pot stuffing is rather moist, which is exactly as it would be if it was stuffed in a turkey.
 However, if you like crispy, browned bits on your stuffing, pop the pan of stuffing under a preheated broiler for a few minutes, until golden.
 Alternatively, use an air fryer lid to brown the stuffing.

 If you learn better through video and visual presentation, be sure to check out my YouTube video for Instant Pot Stuffing.